 Rob Pickels 52:26

-I got through the extra cans.
-Okay.
-Do you know what’s really funny though, is today is the first relatively cool day in Boulder, Colorado, and I immediately put on like jeans and a sweatshirt and I’m over here sweating through it right now because it’s not nearly as cold as I thought it was.
+I got through the exerkines okay.
+Do you know what’s really funny though, is today is the first relatively cool day in Boulder, Colorado, and I immediately put on, like, jeans and a sweatshirt and I’m over here sweating through it right now because it’s not nearly as cold as I thought it was gonna be.

 Trevor Connor 52:40

-I had the same thought I was gonna put a sweater this morning like, it’s still sort of summer it is.
+I had the same thought, I was gonna put a sweater this morning and I’m like, “it’s still sort of summer”.

 Trevor Connor 52:51